 The Last Thing He Wanted Ending, Explained

 Directed by Dee Rees, ‘The Last Thing He Wanted’ is based on the book of the same name by Joan Didion.
 The story is set in the 80s and revolves around the Contras and America’s association with them.
 Taking many twists and turns and handling a lot of things at once, the film moves at a fast pace, which can make it difficult to follow the story.
 The last half-hour, especially, twists everything, and at the end, we are left with a revelation that changes everything about it.
-If you are confused with what was really going on in the film, here’s the answer.
+If you are confused about what was really going on in the film, here’s the answer.
 If you haven’t yet seen the film, head over to Netflix.
 SPOILERS AHEAD

 Plot Summary

 Journalist Elena McMahon wants to look into America’s connection with the weapons ending up in the hands of the Contras and what role the country is playing in the war south of its border.
 When her own office shuts down her investigation, she finds a way to get to the depth of the story through her father.
-She discovers that he had been a gunrunner all this while and his last deal is what will take her to the bottom of the truth.
+She discovers that he has been a gunrunner all this while, and his last deal is what will take her to the bottom of the truth.
 But the road is much more dangerous than she had expected.

 The Real Deal

-Next, she meets with Morrison and finally, it looks like she has an ally who can get her out of the danger safely.
+Next, she meets with Morrison, and finally, it looks like she has an ally who can get her out of danger safely.
 He brings her to a safe haven and it looks like she can spend some days in peace before going back home.
 But then, another detail alarms her and it all goes downhill from there.
 To find out what exactly was going on with her, we have to go to the source of the matter.

 Dick McMahon had been dealing in arms for his entire life.
 Elena never knew what her father was into.
 He had abandoned her twenty years ago, never bothered to stay in touch, and never told her what he was doing.
-She thought her father was a useless, good for nothing man, but he had been running deals, not caring where his shipment ended up as long as he had the money in his pocket.
+She thought her father was a useless, good-for-nothing man, but he had been running deals, not caring where his shipment ended up as long as he had the money in his pocket.
 One thing about such jobs is that no one is a friend here.
-Dick had angered some people and because he had dealt with so many of them, he also knew who else was in the business, which made him a target.
+Dick had angered some people, and because he had dealt with so many of them, he also knew who else was in the business, which made him a target.

 The problem surfaces when he falls ill and Elena shows up instead.
 It would have been fine had she simply returned with the plane.
-But she chose to stay, and also came close to figuring out what was going on.
+But she chose to stay and also came close to figuring out what was going on.
 So, she had to be eliminated.
 She could have gotten out of Costa Rica with the passport, even though it had a false name on it, but she could still have gotten out of it.
 When she chose to stay, it became a problem.

 The Ending: Who’s the bad guy?